werzum/COVID19-ABM/README.md

 For infection data, data from [OurWorldInData](https://ourworldindata.org/coronavirus-source-data) was used, though this can be easily substituted.

 #### Other Setup Requirements
 I modified the Agents.jl packacge individually to allow the addition of households to the model map after it was loaded.
-This can be done by making line the GraphSpace(line 26) mutable at .julia/packages/Agents/(...)/src/core/discrete_space.jl.
+Therefore, the Agents Package should be loaded via Pkg.add("add https://github.com/werzum/Agents.jl").
+Manually, this can be done by making line the GraphSpace(line 26) mutable at .julia/packages/Agents/(...)/src/core/discrete_space.jl.
 The result should look like this: mutable struct GraphSpace{G} <: DiscreteSpace